Megafunk/MassSample/README.md

 ~~You can also define a parent MassEntityConfigAsset to inherit the fragments from another `DataAsset`.~~

 <!-- FIXME: Please elaborate -->
 Traits are often used to add Shared Fragments in the form of settings.
+For example, our visualization traits save space by sharing which mesh they are displaying, parameters etc.

 <!-- FIXME: New section, please fill with hello world example -->